 Humanities at the Governor's School is an introduction to college-level thinking and discussion.
-The class is an investigation of this main question—What does it mean to be human?
+Our goal in humanities is to gain a deeper understanding of human thought and culture.
+The class is guided by five main questions:

 Since it is fundamental to the mission of the school, the successful completion of Humanities is required each year.
-Along with their work in the arts, this course of study allows students to earn a Scholars Diploma in addition to their S.C. high school diploma.
+Along with their work in the arts, this course of study allows students to earn a Scholars Diploma in addition to their South Carolina high school diploma.